railsuser2014/openobject-doc-book-en/3/3_9/tax_structure.rst

 Taxes on Products and Accounts will usually be national taxes.
 OpenERP is capable of automatically converting national taxes to intracommunal or export taxes through the concept of ``Fiscal Positions``.

-Go to the menu :menuselection:`Accounting --> Configuration -_> Financial Accounting --> Taxes --> Fiscal Positions`.
+Go to the menu :menuselection:`Accounting --> Configuration --> Taxes --> Fiscal Positions`.
 You can use the fiscal positions to automatically convert national taxes to the required intracommunal or export taxes, according to the fiscal position specified for the customer or supplier.

 Fiscal positions allow you to make a mapping from national taxes to intracommunal or export taxes, or to map your accounts according to these criteria.
 You can link fiscal positions to your customers and suppliers to ensure automatic and easy VAT conversion when posting entries.